Electronic Raffles: Licensing

 The following is a list of the documentation that is required to support your application for an electronic raffle licence.
-The licensing authority may ask you to provide additional information.
+The AGCO may ask you to provide additional information.

 - Copy of municipal notification; you must notify the local municipality in writing of your intent to apply for an electronic raffle licence and provide a copy of that written notification to the AGCO with your application